-Theatre Tulsa’s ever-growing musical theatre interactive is back for another summer!
-The summer 2014 session of Broadway Bootcamp will be like no other musical theatre education experience your child has ever experienced.
-It concludes in a fully staged, fully costumed production of 13 by Jason Robert Brown in the Williams Theatre at the Tulsa Performing Arts Center as part of their Summer Stage Festival!
+Theatre Tulsa’s ever-growing musical theatre interactive is back THIS FALL!
+It’s going to be bigger and better than ever!
+The fall 2014 session of Broadway Bootcamp will be like no other musical theatre education experience your child has ever experienced.
+The course ends in a fully-staged, fully costumed production of The Little Mermaid, Jr.

-Broadway Bootcamp is for youth ages 12-18 (middle and high school students), of all experience levels, and is led by some of Tulsa’s most experienced and enthusiastic musical theatre teachers, with personal, one-on-one attention.
+Broadway Bootcamp is for youth ages 10-18 of intermediate to advanced experience level.
+This course is led by some of Tulsa’s most experienced and enthusiastic musical theatre teachers, with personal, one-on-one attention.
 We are committed to creating a fun, safe, and nurturing environment.

 This class covers musical theatre essentials – auditioning, vocal music, choreography, character building, improvisation and more.
-This summer session also covers pop dancing and special stunt work.
+The Fall 2014 session will cover special skills such as puppetry and special creative movement!

-- 13 is to be performed July 11-13 at the Tulsa PAC in the John H. Williams theatre.
+- The Little Mermaid, Jr. is to be performed November 21-23 at the Tulsa PAC in the Liddy Doegens Theatre.

 - Christ’s Church Episcopal, 10901 S. Yale.